davidoury/docker-tutorial/README.md

 Unable to find image 'hello-world:latest' locally
 latest: Pulling from library/hello-world
 ```
-which indicates that Docker does not have the `hello-world` container in cache
+indicate that Docker does not have the `hello-world` image in cache
 and will download the latest version.
 The output "Hello from Docker." indicates that the container ran correctly.
-Try the command a second time.
+Try the command a second time and notice the Docker is able to find the
+image locally.

 ### CentOS and Ubuntu distributions